K-Sky/pdfkit-table/README.md

 ## Changelogs

+### 0.1.106
+- Change add background back to public methods as that would potentially break other code that uses the function.

 ### 0.1.105
 - Add align property for title and subtitle styling.
 - Fix the vertical divider was missing the row distance variable and therefore has a small misalignment problem.